Is Sex Ever Okay On The 1st Date?

 In our society, there’s major FOMO (Fear of Missing Out) all the time, about everything.
 If that’s you, and it’s causing you to sleep with half the city to “keep up with the Joneses”, just think of how empty you typically feel after a shopping spree on credit cards.

-Here’s what happens… after years of this type of loose sexual behavior, women end up waking up one day bitter, feeling lost, still looking for something meaningful, but don’t know how to create it with someone without using sex as the catalyst for connection.
+Here’s what happens… after years of this type of loose sexual behavior, women end up waking up one day bitter, feeling lost, still looking for something meaningful, but they don’t know how to create it with someone without using sex as the catalyst for connection.

 Before that happens to you, remember this blog post and take a few minutes right now to decide how you’re going to value your assets from now on, and how you’re going to respect yourself starting today.